This document is for a development version of Ceph.

 This is implemented in S3 according to the Amazon SSE-C specification.

-This mode allows keys to be stored in a secure key management service and retrieved on demand by the Ceph Object Gateway to serve requests to encrypt or decrypt data.
+In this mode, an administrator stores keys in a secure key management service.
+These keys are then retrieved on demand by the Ceph Object Gateway to serve requests to encrypt or decrypt data.

 This is implemented in S3 according to the Amazon SSE-KMS specification.